 The following years have seen the acquisition of Blatchpack in Exeter, Darvalls Iberia in Woking and the creation of branches in La Linea, Spain as well as in Gibraltar.
 As well as the UK branches of Thames Gateway and our first self-store, Ease the Squeeze in Brighton.

 Peter, Grant and Neil followed their 3 fathers into the company business and are currently on the Board of Directors.
 The 6th generation of Bishops are at work in various departments of the company - including the first 2 women from the family!

-Bishop's Move is now the largest family-owned removals and storage company in the UK.
-It undertakes local and national moves, as well as business relocation, storage and international shipping.
+In 2020 Bishop's Move was acquired by AGM Group.
+The company undertakes local and national home moves, as well as business relocation, storage and international shipping.
 And whilst the horses have been replaced by a new fleet of purpose built removal vans - J.J. would still be able to recognise their distinctive yellow and red livery and their high level of customer service.